 Older middle school kids and young adults love Lockwood and Co., as do many adult readers.
 “I had no clue this wasn’t an adult series, but I was hooked and didn’t care,” writes on reviewer on Amazon.
 And like Harry Potter, this series “is no less delightful just because it was written with a younger reader in mind,” raves another reader.

 In order, the five books of the Lockwood and Co. series are The Screaming Staircase, The Whispering Skull, The Hollow Boy, The Creeping Shadow, and The Empty Grave.
 Stroud has also written a short story in the Lockwood and Co. series, The Dagger in the Desk, which is available for free on Kindle.
+The Lockwood and Co. series has also received an extremely faithful and well-cast adaptation for television on Netflix.

 Miss Peregrine’s Peculiar Children Series by Ransom Riggs